n-bruno/ViewerForReddit/README.md

 # ViewerForReddit

 ## About
 This program allows you to view Reddit with a Python script.
-I used a Reddit API, SCRAW.
+I used the Reddit API, SCRAW.
 Enter your API information in "Credentials.xml".

 ## Credentials
 Please format "Credentials.xml" as the following: